Welcome to San Fernando Valley Academy

 WELCOME TO ALL

-Our new principal is Mr. Oscar Withmory, Ma.
-Ed., who returned to SFVA as an Assistant Business Manager in October 2017.
+Our Principal, Mr. Oscar Withmory, Ma.
+Ed., returned to SFVA as an Assistant Business Manager in October 2017.
 Today he is serving as a Principal/Business Manager with the help of our two Vice-Principals: Dr. Deborah Baroi, V.P. for High School and Ms. Perla Caraveo, V.P for Elementary.
-Our Principal and Vice Principals welcome all the parents and students to make the year 2018-2019 the best year possible, with our new slogan: "God first".
+Our Principal and Vice Principals welcome all the parents and students to make this school year the best year ever, with our focus: "God first".

 Picture of the week

-Our school is the best choice for your kid
+Our school is the best choice for your child

 Our goal is to educate students to be productive citizens in their communities and to actively spread the gospel to the world through these four foundations.